Operation Log Query

 - Review all recorded operations for that node

-Call the REST API to fetch audit logs for a specific node:
+Call the REST API to fetch audit logs for a specific path:

 -H "Authorization: Bearer YOUR_TOKEN"Example response: